Gandaki Province: Etymology

-Gandaki Province was named after the river Gandaki.
-Gandaki is a major river in the province.
-This river has Important links with historical Hindu civilization.
+Gandaki Province was named after the river Gandaki, which is a major river in the province.
+This river has important links with historical Hindu civilization.
 The Gandaki river is mentioned in the ancient Sanskrit epic Mahabharata.
 It has been said that Valmiki wrote the great epic Ramayana here.
 It is also believed to be the birthplace of Luv & Kush.
 Its evolution is described in Shiva Purana, Kumarakhand, in the chapter of the killing of Shankhachuda.

 History

 Gandaki province was once home to the Chaubisi Rajya, the 24 kings, of which Gorkha was one.
 From Gorkha, Prithvi Narayan Shah arose to unify all the kingdoms and expand to include all of present-day Nepal.
 Gandaki Province was known as "Gandak Kshetra" which was established in 1956.
 Gandak Kshetra was composed by grouping the then 4 districts.
 Those 4 districts are now divided into many districts.
 Gandak Kshetra had total area of 5400 sqmi and total population was 12 Lakhs.
 The four districts were: